 How can concussions be prevented?

 There are so many causes for concussions that prevention should be an ever-present part of life.
 As a parent, be sure that your child’s car seat is the correct version for both the child’s size and age.
 With an infant or toddler, putting a gate at the top and bottom of the stairs in a home is recommended; a fall down the stairs or a bump on the head on a step can be very harmful to a small child.
-Joseph Iero, MD, orthopedic surgeon at CHI St. Joseph Health Orthopaedic Associates, advises, “When doing any potentially dangerous activities, such as contact sports, be sure to wear a properly fitting helmet and gear that is appropriate for the activity you or your child is involved in.”
+Joseph Iero, MD, orthopedic surgeon at St. Joseph Health Orthopaedic Associates, advises, “When doing any potentially dangerous activities, such as contact sports, be sure to wear a properly fitting helmet and gear that is appropriate for the activity you or your child is involved in.”

 If you or your child loses consciousness or experiences nausea or vomiting after head trauma, visit your nearest emergency center.
-CHI St. Joseph Health’s Emergency & Trauma Center is the highest accredited trauma center in the Brazos Valley and is able to treat a wide range of conditions, including head trauma.
-If you experience or witness head trauma without the aforementioned symptoms but are concerned it might be a concussion, make an appointment with a CHI St. Joseph Health primary care physician near you.
+St. Joseph Health’s Emergency & Trauma Center is the highest accredited trauma center in the Brazos Valley and is able to treat a wide range of conditions, including head trauma.
+If you experience or witness head trauma without the aforementioned symptoms but are concerned it might be a concussion, make an appointment with a St. Joseph Health primary care physician near you.